FITeagle/xifi/README.md

 * errorPage - defines the URL for an error page
 * clientSecret - client secret assigned by IDM
 * authLocation - url of oauth entry point

+Start the application
+---
+copy the build war-file (step "compile") to `server/wildfly/standalone/deployments/`